misbah9105/Opencode-Collaborative-19/README.md

 ## Claiming up an issue

-- To claim an issue please comment on the issue as `@opencodebot claim` and the bot will assign you the issue.
+- To claim an issue please comment on the issue as `@opencodebot claim` and the boot will assign you the issue.

 ## Guidelines and Best practices

 Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
 We want to focus on the code quality more than on managing pull request ethics.

 - People before code: If any of the following rules are violated, the pull-requests must not be rejected.
-This is to create an easy and joyful onboarding process for new programmers and first-time contributors.
+This is to create an easy and joyful on boarding process for new programmers and first-time contributors.

 - Single commit per pull request and name the commit as something meaningful, example: Adding <-your-name-> in students/mentors section.